SolarLune/messages/readme.md

 ## How do I use it?

-Check the example.
-It's pretty straightforward - you simply create a Dispatcher, register listener objects to the dispatcher, and send pre-defined messages through the dispatcher.
-Registered listeners will receive the messages as necessary.
+Check the example directory for a bit more of an in-depth example, but it's pretty straightforward overall - you create a Dispatcher, register receiving objects to the dispatcher, and send messages through the dispatcher.
+Registered listeners will receive the message as necessary.

 Here's a simplified example: